SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/components/README.md

-If you are viewing components from Github, you will see these are just links to other repositories.
-These components may be used by multiple projects.
-The plan is to have each project include the components as a submodule.
+If you are viewing components from Github, you will see that some of these components are just links to other repositories.
+The plan is to have each project include the components as a submodule when appropriate.